 - “luxury Lake George hotel”

 As we mentioned above you don’t want 2 pages with the same focus keyword.
 Diversify that keyword portfolio.
 You most likely have quite a few keywords already worked into your pillar content too.
 Writing blog posts are great for adding more longtail keywords and highly specific searches to your site.
-While they don’t always give you as many page views as your primary keywords, there are some key benefits to using longtail keywords:
+However, they don’t always give you as many page views as your primary keywords, there are some key benefits to using longtail keywords:

 - Less competition to show up in the top few search results